dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 >
 > Karl Popper, _The Myth of the Framework_

-Eric Weinstein has explained the inspiring meaning of a [portal](https://www.youtube.com/watch?v=pb_yvBNLjNk) - it's a problem so novel and so beautiful that in pursuing it we escape our humdrum lives and realize how brilliantly interesting and fun the universe is.
+Eric Weinstein has explained the inspiring meaning of a [portal](https://www.youtube.com/watch?v=pb_yvBNLjNk) - it's a problem so novel and beautiful that in pursuing it we escape our humdrum lives and realize how brilliantly interesting and fun the universe is.
 I couldn't figure why there isn't a place on the internet where I could go and find the world's most interesting open problems.

 Imagine being a mathematician in 1900 when David Hilbert proposed a list of 23 of the biggest open problems in mathematics.
 Imagine how fun and invigorating pursuing this challenge must have been.
-Imagine the glee Hilbert himself must have felt in identifying the holes and inadequacies in the knowledge of his time.
+Imagine the glee Hilbert himself must have felt in identifying the inadequacies in the knowledge of his time.
 There is no reason why any of us shouldn't have this kind of infatuated and exploratory relationship with the problems we find interesting.

 As a college student, I realized that not only was I not solving problems in my classes, I wasn't even learning how to solve problems.
 Instead, I was learning how to pretend like I was solving an interesting problem creatively while being neither creative nor interested.
 So I built PopperPlay.
 I want to make it easy to go on intellectual adventures and create new knowledge.